jeefy/multiarch_initializer/README.md

 ### Race Condition?
 Yeah, if you have the initializer configured beforehand, the initializer pod won't start.
 Oops!

-#### Configure Services
+#### Configuring Pods

-Add the annotation `initializer.kubernetes.io/multiarch` with values depending on the service/application/thing
+Add the annotation `initializer.kubernetes.io/multiarch` to the pod/template spec.
+Values will vary based on what it is.

 These examples are for a `Raspberry Pi3` with `Raspbian`
 ```